Gautley/dectobin/README.md

 ### Dependencies

-Depends of linux regex library and getopt.
-Tested only in one machine running Arco
+Depends on linux regex library and getopt.

 ### Options

 #### -n, --no-newline
     No new line after the binary number.

-#### -s, --splitted SEPN
+#### -s, --split N\_BITS
-    Inserts a space each SEPN numbers in output.
+    Inserts a space each N_BITS bits in output.
 Max 2 digit.

+#### -l, --at-least N\_BYTES
+    Ensures that the binary number will have at least N_BYTES (with leading zeros)

 #### -h, --help
     Output the usage and help (this message).
 Can't combine.

 #### --version
     Output version.
     Unlike most commands, you can combine this with others options.

 so much options